 Sriracha is a very popular hot sauce that is not only fantastic as a topping but also as a cooking ingredient.
-I personally love to smoother meats and vegetables with it before roasting or sautéing them.
+We love to smother meats and vegetables with it before roasting or sautéing them.
 The spicy, sweet, and garlicky flavours of sriracha pair so great with many things so most times then not it is a cooking success.

 You'll notice that the recipe calls for epazote leaves, this is optional.
 These leaves are a pungent smelling herb from Mexico but it can be an acquired taste.
 It does lend a great herby taste but if you leave it out the chickpeas will still taste great.
-You can look for the epazote at your local Mexican food isle or online stores like this one and this one.
+You can look for the epazote at your local Mexican food aisle or online stores.

-- one can of chickpeas (the weight after draining is 194 grams or 6.85 oz)
+- 1 can of chickpeas (the weight after draining is 194 grams or 6.85 ounces)

-- 1.5 Tablespoons of coconut oil (or vegetable oil of choice)
+- 1 1/2 tablespoons of coconut oil (or vegetable oil of choice)

 - 1 teaspoon of soy sauce

-- 1/4 teaspoon of dried and crumbled epazote leaves (see notes above)
+- Optional: 1/4 teaspoon of dried and crumbled epazote leaves